Finding Hidden 401(k) Fees in Participant Disclosure Notices

 The NARPP study makes it clear that 401(k) participants are confused about their 401(k) fees – even 3 years after the DOL fee disclosure rules were released.
 I think the #1 source of this confusion is indirect 401(k) provider fees.
 Because they’re not disclosed in DOL-mandated fee notices, they are easily overlooked.

-That said, it’s imperative for 401(k) participants to understand all of their 401(k) fees – because both direct and indirect fees reduce account returns.
+That said, it's really important for you to understand ALL the fees paid by your 401(k) account – because both direct and indirect fees reduce account returns.
 If your total fees are unclear due to hidden indirect fees, I have a simple solution – ask your employer to replace your current 401(k) provider with one that only charges fully-transparent direct fees.

 About Eric Droblyen